eddieho/docker-web2py/README.md

 ## Deploy a private registry
 1. go to top of project directory on "docker01" and then go to subdirectory `./registry`
 2. run `./deploy_private_registry.sh`
 It will deploy a v2 registry from official library at hub.docker.com.
-You can check the deployment by `docker service ls` to see
+You can check the deployment by `sudo docker service ls` to see

 `ID                  NAME                MODE                REPLICAS            IMAGE                                         PORTS